-A nerdy valedictorian proclaims his love for the hottest and most popular girl in school- Beth Cooper -during his graduation speech.
-Much to his surprise, Beth shows up at his door that very night and decides to show him the best night of his life.
+A nerdy valedictorian proclaims his love for Beth Cooper--the hottest, most popular girl in school--during his graduation speech.
+That very night, she shows up at his door offering to show him the best night of his life.

 2 of 2 people found this review helpful.

 Was this review helpful to you?